alexanderkiel/server/README.md

 This Docker image is based on the trusted build [deis/base](https://index.docker.io/u/deis/base/), which itself is based on the official [ubuntu:12.04](https://index.docker.io/_/ubuntu/) base image.

+Please add any issues you find with this software to the parent [Deis project](https://github.com/opdemand/deis/issues).

 ### Tagged Versions
 - deis/server:**v0.1.0**